Tangsang2003/web-development/reactjs/README.md

 ### 15.7.1 Mapping Components Practice - Emojipedia
 - A emojipedia like webpage was created using the concepts learned during Mapping Components.
 - It can be found [here.](./mapping-components-practice/)

+### 15.7.2 Map, Filter and Reduce
+- `Map` applies some function to the specified array and then returns a new array that is created by applying that function.
+- `Filter` creates or returns a new array that satisfies some condition.
+- `Reduce` accumulates a value by doing something to each item in an array or list.
+Example: Sum of all elements in the list.
+- `Find` finds the first element that satisfies the given condition.
+It doesn't loop through the entire loop if an element satisfying the given condition is already found.
+- `findIndex` on the other hand is similar to find but it returns the index of the element.
+-  [This](./map-filter-reduce/src/index-initial.js) contains the basics and definition of all the above terms.
+-  [This](./map-filter-reduce/src/index.js) contains practice code that imports a list from emojipedia and then creates a new list that has only the meaning of each emoji that is truncated to 100 characters.